Outline of Taught MA in the Visual and Material Culture of Ancient Rome

-This MA is expertly designed to focus on the history and material culture of Ancient Greece, and features a module taught at the British School at Rome during April and May consisting of site visits and seminars.
+This MA is expertly designed to focus on the history and material culture of Ancient Rome, and features a module taught at the British School at Rome during April and May consisting of site visits and seminars.

 There are four taught elements, each worth 30 CATS points, in addition to a 15-20,000-word dissertation (worth 60 CATS).

 - Core Module 'Approaching Ancient Visual and Material Culture': two hour seminar every week in term one, assessed by a 5,000 word essay on a topic of your choice.

 - Core Module in a Language: Usually Italian, to prepare yourself for your time in Rome, but if you already have Italian, you may take Ancient Greek or Latin if this is more relevant to your research needs.
 Assessed by a final examination and a dossier of coursework.

 - One optional module chosen from the following:

 - Art of the Ancient World (Prof Zahra Newby)

 - Ancient Numismatics (Prof Suzanne Frey-Kupper)